Wolfr/jekyll_file_exists/README.md

 #### 2. Write an if/else clause for the result

-If the author photo exists `true` we gonna use it, otherwise `false` we use the placeholder image.
+If the author photo exists `"true"` we gonna use it, otherwise `"false"` we use the placeholder image.
 ```liquid
 {% if author_photo == "true" %}
   {% assign author_photo = author_photo_url | prepend: "/" | prepend: site.baseurl %}